 Language Identification

-recipe for ESPnet2.
+This is a template of the lid1 recipe for ESPnet2.
 It follows a classification-based training/inference pipeline for spoken language identification.
 The model is trained as a closed-set classifier over a predefined set of language labels.
 Optionally, language embeddings can be extracted and used for downstream analysis, e.g., t-SNE visualization.

 Table of Contents